unicorn-yh/LIvE-Multilingual-Translation-Framework/README.md

-# Gemma-Multilingual-Model
+# LIvE: Linguistic Intermediary via English
-Using English as a pivot to build a scalable Multilingual Neural Machine Translation (MNMT) for low resources language
+Using English as a pivot language to build a scalable Multilingual Neural Machine Translation (MNMT) for low resources language translation using